lavrinec/GOV-Crawler/README.md

 - requests: run `pip install requests`

-Or all at one: `pip install selenium psycopg2 bs4 requests`
+Or all at one: `pip install selenium psycopg2 sqlalchemy bs4 requests`

 ## Running